ivy-llc/ivy-llc.github.io/README.md

 2. `npm install` to install the necessary packages

+3. `npm run build`

-3. `npm run dev` to run the website on localhost
+4. `npm run dev` to run the website on localhost

 ### Deployment: